AviatrixSystems/Docs/HowTos/general_glossary.rst

 Route/Routing Table
 ^^^^^^^^^^^^^^^^^^^^^

 In computer networking, a routing table is a data file often formatted as a table.
-A routing table contains a set of rules that determines where data packets from an Internet Protocol (IP) address should be routed.
+A routing table contains a set of rules that determines where data packets from an `Internet Protocol (IP) address <https://docs.aviatrix.com/HowTos/general_glossary.html#ip-internet-protocol-address>` should be routed.

 SaaS (Software as a Service)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 One of the cloud computing service offerings.
 In SaaS, a company pays another company for use of a software service.
 SaaS vendors own the servers, applications, and data.
-See IaaS and PaaS.
+See `IaaS <https://docs.aviatrix.com/HowTos/general_glossary.html#iaas-infrastructure-as-a-service>` and `PaaS <https://docs.aviatrix.com/HowTos/general_glossary.html#paas-platform-as-a-service>`.

 SAML (Security Assertion Markup Language)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 SAML enables SSO (Single Sign-On), which enables a user to access multiple web applications using a single set of login credentials.
 SAML exchanges information between an identity provider (idP) who verifies the user’s identity, and each web application they can access.
-See SSO.
+See `SSO <https://docs.aviatrix.com/HowTos/general_glossary.html#sso-single-sign-on>`.

-SD-WAN
+SD-WAN (Software-Defined Wide Area Network)
-^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-(Software-defined Wide Area Network)	A software-defined wide area network (SD-WAN) connects local area networks (LANs) across large distances using controlling software that works with a variety of networking hardware.= and it is more flexible WAN architecture that can take advantage of multiple hardware platforms and connectivity option.
-See LAN (Local Area Network).
+(Software-defined `Wide Area Network <https://docs.aviatrix.com/HowTos/general_glossary.html#wan-wide-area-network>`) A software-defined wide area network (SD-WAN) connects local area networks (LANs) across large distances using controlling software that works with a variety of networking hardware.= and it is more flexible WAN architecture that can take advantage of multiple hardware platforms and connectivity option.
+See `LAN (Local Area Network) <https://docs.aviatrix.com/HowTos/general_glossary.html#lan-local-area-network>`.

 Segmentation
 ^^^^^^^^^^^^^^^^^^^^^